yhayat1/python-labs/Automation-Scripting/LAB06-Task-Scheduler-Automation/README.md

 # LAB06 - Task Scheduler Automation with Python

 Automating recurring tasks is a core DevOps responsibility.
-In this lab, you'll create a Python script that can schedule and manage automated tasks without relying on external tools like cron or Windows Task Scheduler.
+In this lab, you'll create a Python script that can schedule and manage automated tasks without relying on external tools like cron or Windows Task Scheduler - a valuable skill for cross-platform automation.

 ---

 ## 🎯 Objectives

 By the end of this lab, you will:
-- Create a Python-based task scheduler using `schedule` library
+- Create a Python-based task scheduler using the `schedule` library
-- Implement different scheduling patterns (daily, hourly, intervals)
+- Implement different scheduling patterns (intervals, daily, specific times)
+- Define reusable task functions with proper logging
-- Run multiple tasks concurrently
+- Run multiple tasks on independent schedules
-- Create logs of task execution
+- Handle graceful termination of long-running processes
+- (Bonus) Implement more complex tasks with dependencies

 ---

 ## 🧰 Prerequisites

 - Completion of LAB05 (API Integration Tool)
-- Python 3.8+ and the required packages
+- Python 3.8+ installed

 ---